If you need help improving your university application, or if you're unsure if university is the right choice for you, we're here to help.

 Applications are now open for our Lancashire Scholars Programme 2026.

-To apply you must be a Year 12 or Year 13 student in September 2026 and live within travelling distance of Preston, Lancashire.
-All scholars will need to attend the on-campus sessions to complete the programme.
+To apply you must be a Year 12 or Year 13 student in September 2026.
+If you are applying to the North West cohort, you must live within travelling distance of Preston, Lancashire.
+North West applicants will need to attend the on-campus sessions to complete the programme.
 Virtual sessions will be delivered for scholars based in the Midlands, with an in-person celebration event hosted at our Preston campus.

 You should complete the application with a parent or carer.
 This is because there will be some questions about meeting the Widening Participation criteria.
 You do not have to meet the criteria to take part in the programme.
 However, those who do will be eligible for the bursary and contextualised offer upon completion.